How to Check Plumbing When Buying a House

 What year was this home built?

 · It is extremely important to determine if there are any lead pipes in the prospective home; many homes built prior to 1986 have galvanized or lead plumbing.
-This is an environmental hazard and may be a serious consideration for potential homebuyers.
+This is an environmental hazard and maybe a serious consideration for potential homebuyers.

 Water Heater Inspections

-· Inspecting the water heater is top priority, with a few points to consider.
+· Inspecting the water heater is a top priority, with a few points to consider.
 A family of four can expect to require a 40-gallon tank—so when you find the water heater (often located in the basement of single-family homes, or tucked into an out-of-the-way alcove closet), you’ll be able to determine a lot by noting its size and assessing the tank’s condition.
-If the water heater shows signs of corrosion or shows obvious sign of aging, request that the seller replace the water heater as part of your buying negotiation.
+If the water heater shows signs of corrosion or shows obvious signs of aging, request that the seller replace the water heater as part of your buying negotiation.

 Is this home prepared for cold weather?